Starting a Conversation About Vaginal Health

 Vaginal Health Conditions

-Vaginitis is any infection, irritation, or inflammation of the vagina or vulva.
-It can be caused by a multitude of things, including bacteria, parasites, yeast, an irritant, a hormone imbalance or a foreign object (see Primary Factors below).
-Lifestyle factors such as wearing tight pants or nylon pantyhose, using spermicides or douches, having poor dietary habits or being under constant stress can also contribute to vaginitis.
+Vaginitis is an infection, irritation, or inflammation of the vagina or vulva.
+It can be caused by a multitude of things, including bacteria, parasites, yeast, an irritant, a hormone imbalance, or a foreign object (see Primary Factors).
+Lifestyle factors such as wearing tight pants or nylon pantyhose, using spermicides or douches, having poor dietary habits, or being under constant stress can also contribute to vaginitis.

-The symptoms of vaginitis are usually described as itching, burning, or both, and are often accompanied by an abnormal, foul smelling discharge (see Discharges below).
+The symptoms of vaginitis are usually described as itching, burning, or both, and are often accompanied by abnormal, foul-smelling discharge.
 The itching and burning may occur at any time but are usually most troublesome at night.
 The burning sometimes feels like a bladder infection, becoming worse during urination or sexual intercourse.
 The vulva may take on a bright reddish color.